Bacci-Lab/FaceIt/docs/source/Using_GUI.rst

 - **Gradual Image Adjustment** — apply a spatial brightness/saturation gradient to compensate vignetting or directional lighting.

-Both tools operate on the ROI display panel and are purely **visual/photometric** preprocessing; they do not change geometry.

 At a glance
 ~~~~~~~~~~~